ECHOEProject/echoe/doc/documentation.md

 ## Scribal Intervention

 A particularly challenging part of revision has been to find a consistent line on perceived scribal interventions where it is uncertain whether the visible text hides a prior erasure or whether the (main) scribe has altered a letter after first writing (a portion of) it, including the reconstruction of what the original reading may have been or when to count a false onset as a letter.
 Our transcribers have typically encoded a great deal of detail in these regards, so that the senior reviser's task has often been to find a more conservative line by cutting back on perceived interventions.
 The [below](#notes-for-further-processing) recommendation to ignore minor revisions in the main hand when transforming reflects an awareness that some surplus and/or inconsistent detail may remain.
+Individual letter modifications, including instant modifications in the main hand, have been recorded where we felt we could do so with some confidence.

 ## Large Initials and Majuscule Letters